amannarsaria4/amannarsaria4.github.io/_posts/2025-12-29-whereitgoes.md

 Donating today often requires a leap of faith.
 You give because you trust an organization’s intent, reputation, or story—but rarely because you can clearly see how your contribution moved through the system and into the real world.

-This blog — and this initiative — exists to challenge that norm.
+This blog — and this thought — exists to challenge that norm.

 The Problem Isn’t Bad Intent.
 It’s Bad Design.

-The nonprofit world is full of people doing meaningful, difficult work.
-This isn’t a critique of effort or integrity.

-It is a critique of systems.
+This post is a critique of systems.

 Most charitable systems were never designed for transparency at the individual level.
 Money goes in, impact is reported in aggregates, and donors are asked to trust that things balance out somewhere behind the scenes.

 But trust shouldn’t be assumed.
-It should be designed, verified, and continuously earned.
+It needs to be earned.

-In nearly every other part of modern life — finance, logistics, even personal fitness — we expect visibility.
-We can track where our packages are, how our money is spent, and how our time is allocated.

-Giving should not be the exception.

-A Simple Principle

 This initiative is built on one non-negotiable idea:

-Every cent in.
+*Every cent in.
 Every cent out.
-Visible to everyone.
+Visible to everyone.*

 That means: